 Depending on the terrine I'm making, I might use more or less than the roughly equal proportions here.
 One thing is the same with all of them: if they use organ meats, I will soak them.

 A lot of times people soak livers in milk, and they do it whole.
 That's ok, but venison liver especially can be so strong tasting that I take a more aggressive approA lot of times people soak livers in milk, and they do it whole.

 Venison liver can be so strong tasting that I take a more aggressive approach to it.
-Instead of just soaking the meat in milk or water once, whole, I cut it into pieces to increase the surface area and contact with the water, and I also change the water a few times.
+Instead of just soaking the meat in milk or water once I cut it into pieces.
+This increases the surface area and contact with the water, and I also change the water a few times.

 Notes on special ingredients and substitutions

-- Venison liver and the offal here are in the convenient form of 1 lb--just plug and play whatever organs you have--kidneys and hearts are good too.
+- Venison liver and the offal here are in the convenient form of 1 lb.
+Just plug and play whatever organs you have.
+Kidneys and hearts are good too.

 - The pigeon breast inlay in the middle of the terrine is nice, but optional.

 - Venison bacon.
 I make venison bacon every year per my recipe here, but most people don't.
 Feel free to skip it, use regular bacon, ham, etc.

 - Nut and fruit garnishes.
 I used dried sour cherries and pistachios.
 Feel free to substitute whatever you want, you can even up the quantity slightly to about ⅓ cup each if you like.

 - If you have venison caul, it would be the perfect thing to wrap the terrine in instead of ramp leaves.